ropensci/nlrx/cran-comments.md

 ## Changes in version 0.4.2
 * small bugfix in analyze_morris: A warning is no thrown if NA are present in the simulation data
+* bugfix in random seed generator
+* added option to run_nl_one that allows to store results as rds files

 ## Test environments